The fireball: my first feedback story

-Feedback can be positive and negative, can be praise and criticism.
-There is one essential condition for you to make it work, make it transformational, meaningful: give feedback from a place of genuinely caring for the person and wanting them to grow.
+Feedback can be positive and negative, and can be praise and criticism.
+There is one essential condition for you to make it work, make it transformational and meaningful: give feedback from a place of genuinely caring for the person and wanting them to grow.

 The Radical Candour Feedback Framework

-Genuinely caring about the other is at the heart of the Radical Candour feedback method.
+Genuinely caring about others is at the heart of the Radical Candour feedback method.
 Radical Candor is built on two dimensions: care personally and challenge directly.

-The big tech companies brought humanity back in management.
-Gone is the concept that business is business, and our personal lives are on a different dimension, that allows us to perfectly separate the two.
-Kim Scott, having worked with Google, Apple, Twitter, says that “only when you care about the whole person with your whole self can you build a relationship“.
+The big tech companies brought humanity back into management.
+Gone is the concept that business is business, and our personal lives are on a different dimension, allowing us to separate the two perfectly.
+Having worked with Google, Apple, and Twitter, Kim Scott says that “only when you care about the whole person with your whole self can you build a relationship“.
 And leadership is building relationships.

 “Challenging others and encouraging them to challenge you helps build trusting relationships because it shows 1) you care enough to point out both the things that aren’t going well and those that are and 2) you are willing to admit when you’re wrong“.

-Considering the two dimensions, Kim Scott came up with four types of feedback; I’m going to detail each below.
-Remember that each quadrant refers to guidance, not personality traits and shouldn’t used to label people, as everyone spends some time in each quadrant (as part of their growth).
+Considering the two dimensions, Kim Scott came up with four types of feedback; I will detail each below.
+Remember that each quadrant refers to guidance, not personality traits and shouldn’t be used to label people, as everyone spends some time in each quadrant (as part of their growth).

 - Radical Candor (care personally and challenge directly)